philipp-doblhofer/plugin-Migration/README.md

 Optional parameters are:

 ```

+ --source-table-prefix                              Source database table prefix (required if migrating from a WordPress multisite (default: 'wp_')
+ --source-wp-multisite-id                           If migrating from a WordPress multisite, specify the WordPress Site ID (default: 1)
  --target-db-prefix=piwik_                          Target database table prefix (default: "")
  --target-db-port=3306                              Target database port (default: "3306")
  --target-db-enable-ssl                             Used for establishing secure connections using SSL with target database host